openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 ## Create an encounter

-* To Create an encounter you need to specify below attributes in the request body.If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create an encounter you need to specify below attributes in the request body.
+If you are not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes